kevinburleigh75/for_jack/README.md

 There may be 6 - 8 inches.

 2. Today is now Tuesday.
 There is ice on the sidewalk.
 I'm going to try to add, commit, and push again.

+3. Let's try this a third time.